Tips and Procedures:

 Q: Can I do the cookie dough a few days ahead before baking it?

-A: Yes, sure you can.
-You can freeze the cookie dough and have it in room temperature for at least 30 minutes to 1 hour before baking your cookies.
+A: Of course, you can.
+You can freeze the cookie dough and have it at room temperature for at least 30 minutes to 1 hour before baking your cookies.